-- In order to be admitted to the Postgraduate Diploma in Counselling Psychology an applicant must have completed the following: - (a) the Master of Health Science with a specialisation in Psychology or - (b) a relevant master's degree in psychology and have passed 589615 Psychological Intervention; 589614 Psychological Assessment and Diagnosis; and 589617 Supervised Practicum or - (c) a relevant master's degree in psychology and papers equivalent to those listed in 1(b) above.
+- In order to be admitted to the Postgraduate Diploma in Counselling Psychology an applicant must have completed the following: - (a) the Master of Health Science with a specialisation in Psychology or - (b) a relevant master's degree in psychology and have passed 589604 Psychological Intervention; 589603 Psychological Assessment and Diagnosis; and 589605 Supervised Practicum or - (c) a relevant master's degree in psychology and papers equivalent to those listed in 1(b) above.

-- 2 To qualify for the Postgraduate Diploma in Counselling Psychology, a student must achieve 120 points by completing 589750-589753. - 3 A student is required to demonstrate completion of 1500 hours of planned supervised work in an approved setting within twelve months of completing the coursework requirements to be eligible for this qualification.
+- 2 To qualify for the Postgraduate Diploma in Counselling Psychology, a student must achieve 120 points by completing the requirements in the structure below. - 3 A student is required to demonstrate completion of 1500 hours of planned supervised work in an approved setting within twelve months of completing the coursework requirements to be eligible for this qualification.